Malaysia Route

 Other stuff

-It was really, really difficult to walk anywhere, even short distances in towns.
+Walking: It was really, really difficult to walk anywhere, even short distances in towns.
 There were often no paths or crossings.
+Everyone has a moped and they’re used for tiny distances.
+No one walks anywhere.

-Tap water in Malaysia is kind of safe to drink: It is safe on leaving the treatment plants, but its passage through the pipes to your tap might make it dodgy.
-Boiling the tap water eliminates any risk.
+Water: Tap water in Malaysia is kind of safe to drink: It is safe on leaving the treatment plants, but its passage through the pipes to your tap might make it dodgy.
+I drank the water straight from the tap and didn’t have any problems, but boiling it eliminates any risk if you’re worried about it.